nimroddanielmaayan/chrome-extensions/notes.md

 - The project uses basic React, TS and MUI, nothing too complex

+### Chrome Storage API

-- It has a refresher for the Chrome storage API as well (lessons 55 + 56)
+- There's a refresher for the Chrome storage API (lessons 55 + 56)

+- In this case, the storage.ts file can be used kind of like a data store in `Redux` or in `Zustand`.
+It can be made to include all of the definitions for the data structures and all of the functions for manipulating them.
+All of these can then be exported to anywhere in the application

+- The question is, if we decide to use `Redux` or `Zustand` instead of the Chrome storage API, will we be able to persist data across sessions and devices?
+I'm not sure that we can, so the storage API should probably the default choice for FE data storage.
+Maybe I'll double-check this issue later

 ## Section 7: Project Section (skipped for now, complete this later)